 On a popularity level, LinkedIn is one of the most famous social mediums where you can build your career.
 Each module is carefully crafted to let you achieve success in the long run.
 You will also get Certificates once you complete a course.
 The best part is that speaks volume in the LinkedIn platform, and you are visible in the platform in front of hundreds, if not thousands of companies.

 When it comes to pricing, MasterClass set an average fee of $180 every year.
-One of the biggest flaws in compared to other platforms is they don’t offer free trial classes.
+One of the biggest flaws in comparison to other platforms is they don’t offer free trial classes.
 Now, it is essential if you are unsure of what you want.
 But then again, they have a lot of subscribers which suggests they are doing good.
-To conclude on MasterClass, if you wish to get trained from professionals, you are in the right platform.
+To conclude on MasterClass, if you wish to get trained by professionals, you are on the right platform.

 With over 2,500 courses in the offering, Edx.org is the final participant in this list.
 Many industry experts believe this one to be the best for college students.
 The reason Edx.org is on this list is that, as a student, you can enroll for the desired course for free.
 You can do that via the Audit Track, which grants the limited number of students to access any course for free.